pengwynn/flint/README.md

     go get github.com/pengwynn/flint

+If you don't have Go installed, you can download a [prebuilt binary for your platform][releases], optionally renaming it to "flint" for convenience.

+If you are on macOS and are using [Homebrew] as package manger you can install flint with:

+    brew install flint-checker

 You can test your installation by running `flint --version` from any folder.

-If you don't have Go installed, you can download a [prebuilt binary for your platform][releases], optionally renaming it to "flint" for convenience.

 ### Usage